-We were asked to design a residential apartment building adjacent to one of the main railway lines into London.
-This difficult western edge of the site was perceived as less attractive and lower profile.
-Seeing the flow of trains and the River Thames as iconic pieces of the London experience, we instead designed a building that embraces its position and provides a playful marker on the way into Victoria station.
+dRMM were asked to design a residential apartment building adjacent to one of the main railway lines into London as part of the first phase of the Battersea Power Station redevelopment.
+This difficult site located on the western edge of the existing masterplan was perceived as less attractive and of lower value due to the presence of the train tracks.
+However, recognising the flow of trains and the Thames as an important London experience, dRMM’s Faraday House embraces its position, making the most of sunlight and views to the river whilst acting as a playful marker of the regeneration for trains on the way into Victoria Station.

-Faraday House is a high-quality, high-profile building with identity, wit and imagination.
-The result is a better quality of life for residents and a striking composition for visitors as they travel into London Victoria station.
+In the context of Battersea Power Station, Faraday House is a comparatively small development that has brought delight in its form, material use and typological arrangement to this linear plot, defined on one site by a railway landscape and a captured residential courtyard to the other.
+The result is a better quality of life for residents and a striking composition for visitors by train as they travel into Victoria station.

 Model and drawing © dRMM Architects